wimlds/deepdream-workshop/README.md

 ```
 This will open a window in your browser, which you can use to click on the `dream.ipynb` file.

 But wait!
-Before executing any of the code, we will need to download the Caffe model trained on the GoogleNet images since this notebook uses this particular model.
+Before executing any of the code, we will need to download the Caffe model trained on the GoogLeNet images since this notebook uses this particular model.
 More info [here](https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet).

 ```bash
 cd /Users/me/code/github-repos/caffe/models/bvlc_googlenet